We are working our way through details associated with this evolving situation as quickly as we can. Please check back frequently for new information.

 Collins Memorial Library is closed, but staff members will continue to provide full electronic resources and virtual support.
 Additional information may be forthcoming as the library staff prepare to best serve the campus community within our current limitations.
 Technology Services staff members working in the library will continue to provide virtual support and will deliver loaner equipment on campus as requested.
 In addition, a number of library services are available remotely.

-Students may purchase books needed to complete spring semester classes from the Logger Store website at pugetsound.edu/loggerstore.
-The Logger Store will offer free UPS Ground shipping on spring semester textbook orders.
+Students may purchase books from the Logger Store website at pugetsound.edu/loggerstore.
+The Logger Store will offer free UPS Ground shipping on spring and summer semester textbook orders.
 Use discount code FREESHIP at checkout.

 What's happening with textbook buyback?
 Is it still possible to sell my textbooks back if I'm not on campus?

 The Logger Store will operate special spring semester virtual buyback and rental book return programs in partnership with vendors.
-Program information will be sent to all students by mid-April.
-If possible, the store also will conduct May 2020 in-store buyback; that decision will be made at a later date.
+Program information was sent to all students in April.

 With the announcement that classes will be held virtually, what impact will this have on my on-campus job?